AaronRodrigues/CV/README.md

 I have since been in the trenches at Makers Academy, Europes best coding bootcamp, building applications in Ruby and JavaScript, using best practices in TDD, SOLID using agile principles.

-I hope to work in a Full Stack Developer capacity, with other like minded individuals who are enthused about writing clean code, Test Driven Development, stand for truth and justice, perhaps whilst picking up some more C# and C++ along the way.
+I hope to work in a Full Stack Developer capacity, with other like minded individuals who are enthused about writing clean code, use Test Driven Development, perhaps whilst picking up some more C# and C++ along the way.

 ## :book: <a name="skills">Skills</a>